Back to posts

 PolyApiException[status_code=400, error_message={'error': 'not enough balance / allowance'}]

-Checked balance and allowances—everything looked fine.
-USDC balance sufficient, allowances set correctly.
-Error only appeared on specific markets, not others.
-Spent time debugging the wrong thing before finding the likely cause.
+Firstly, I checked balance and allowances but everything looked fine.
+USDC balance sufficient.
+Allowances set correctly.
+It seemed that the error only appeared on specific markets, not others.

 Short version: Position sizes aren't round numbers.
 Tried to sell 23 YES, actually held 22.99695 YES.
 Order rejected.